bal-code-camp-micro-frontend/documentation/README.md

 ### v2 Web Components
 - Client-side composition with web components
 - Performance improvement using ssi for the recommendations skeleton
+- Shadow dom hides the origin element of an event and returns it self
+-

 ## talks